ArneCL/BlogPosts/single-page-no-web-xml-jersey-jetty-java-rest.md

 title: A single page Java/Jetty/Jersey REST app with no web.xml descriptor
-tags: jetty, jersey, gradle, java
+tags: java-jetty, java-jersey, gradle, java
+date: Mar 12, 2015

 First create the build.gradle file in your directory: